writethedocs/www/docs/organizer-guide/confs/cfp.rst

 * (Optional) Review meeting (usually two hours)

 Reviewing starts as soon as there are propsals to review, although most proposals usually come in in the last week or so.
-We usually end the Call for Proposals around 8 weeks before conference, aim to hold the review meeting within one week, and give the speakers around a week to confir,
+We usually end the Call for Proposals around 8 weeks before the conference, aim to hold the review meeting within one week, and give the speakers around a week to confirm, then reach out to alternates if needed.

 We encourage our reviewers to comment on each proposal as well as rate them, since it makes for a much more productive review meeting.